Homemade bomb kills Israeli, wounds two others in West Bank

-Israeli medics had earlier reported that a 17-year-old had been critically wounded in the attack.
-President Reuven Rivlin and her hometown of Lod in central Israel both announced her death.
+Israeli medics had earlier reported that a 17-year-old had been critically wounded in the attack and officials later announced her death, naming her as Rina Shnerb from the central Israeli city of Lod.

-Medics from the Magen David Adom rescue service gave the ages of the two others as 46 and 20.
-Israel's army said the victims were a father and his two children.
+Medics from the Magen David Adom rescue service gave the ages of the two other casualties as 46 and 20.
+The army said the victims were a father and his two children.

-The two other victims were taken by helicopter to a hospital, the army said.
+The two wounded were taken by helicopter to hospital, the army said.

-"Three civilians who were in a nearby spring were injured in an IED blast," the army said in a statement.
+"Three civilians who were in a nearby spring were injured in an IED (improvised explosive device) blast," the army said in a statement.

 Further details were not yet available on the incident.